oVirt/ovirt-site/source/feature/sr-iov.html.md

 *   <b> if the selected vnic profile is marked as passthrough</b>
     -   it means that the vnic will bypass the software network virtualization and will be connected directly to the VF.
     -   just <b>virtio</b> vnic type will be supported .
-    -   the vnic profile/network represents set of properties that will be applied on the vf.
+    -   the vnic profile/network represents set of properties that will be applied on the VF.

 ##### hot plug nic